Architecture of Penang: Chinese influence

+The mansion reflects the family’s significant wealth from tin mining and served as a social hub, featuring unique design elements like security mirrors and opium-smoking areas.
+Today, it remains a cultural landmark in Penang, displaying original furniture, artifacts, and family heirlooms that honor the heritage of the Baba Nonya community.

 Other influences

 Indian Muslims made their mark in the Kapitan Keling Mosque located on its namesake road.

 The Siamese and Burmese community of Penang built their imposing temples which portray architectural traditions of their two home nations.
 Three of the most famous examples are the Wat Chaiyamangkalaram (better known as the Sleeping Buddha Temple), Wat Buppharam and the Dhammikarama Burmese Temple.
 The Sri Lankan community had also built a temple known as Mahindarama Buddhist Temple in Penang.

 Protection

 Penang has been submitting to list George Town on the UNESCO World Heritage Site since year 2000, which hope to put the state in a better position to protect her rich cultural heritage.
 On 7 July 2008, George Town and Malacca are formally inscribed as UNESCO World Heritage Sites with the title of Historic Cities of the Straits of Malacca.

 George Town and Malacca have developed over 500 years of trading and cultural exchanges between East and West in the Straits of Malacca.
 The influences of Asia and Europe have endowed the towns with a specific multicultural heritage that is both tangible and intangible.
 With its government buildings, churches, squares and fortifications, Malacca demonstrates the early stages of this history originating in the 15th-century Malay sultanate and the Portuguese and Dutch periods beginning in the early 16th century.
 Featuring residential and commercial buildings, George Town represents the British era from the end of the 18th century.
 The two towns constitute a unique architectural and cultural townscape without parallel anywhere in East and Southeast Asia.